Sale of new and gently used skis, snowboards, helmets, boots, poles, snowshoes, cross-country gear, and gently worn, still in style outdoor clothing.

 This certification status will allow you to be hired by a club or ski school to start coaching in an entry level ski racing program.

 Who Should Take This Course?

-You should take this course if you are a Level 1 instructor with a love of freestyle snowboarding.
-You should have a desire to introduce new students to snowboarding in the park safely and successfully.
-You should also be confident and comfortable both communicating and demonstrating in front of a group.
+You should take this course if you love to snowboard, and have a desire to introduce new students to snowboarding.
+You should be confident and comfortable both communicating and demonstrating in front of a group.